AdaChicas3/Ada-Chicas-CNU/_posts/2022-04-20-reflection.md

 The reason I enjoy this reading the most is because of how much I can relate to writing a terrible first rough draft.
 During this course, I felt that many of my first drafts were unreadable but having the peer reviews really helped me conquer the embarrassment of others reading my first drafts.

 The peer reviews were also a major help throughout the entire course, having my peers read and comment on my first drafts helped me guide my papers and blog posts for the better.
 I did enjoy the change of pace at the end of having different people from our usual read our drafts and comment on them.
-I liked having a fresh pair of eyes look into my work and comment on what I could do better in my work.
+I liked having a fresh pair of eyes look into my work and comment on what I could do better.

 Although reading and relating to many of the articles we read was a lot of fun, my absolute favorite thing we did in this course was coding.
 I always assumed coding for websites like these or using markup language was the hardest thing on the planet.
 Once I really got the hang of XML it became the easiest project we had to do in the course.